The Student Forum Fest Anča will take place in 2022 and 2023 as part of the Fest Anča International Animation Festival.

 On the occasion of the Fest Anča International Animation Festival in Žilina in 2022, schools of the Central European region and Iceland will meet, and in 2023 schools of the region and Norway will meet on a three-day event featuring presentations, discussions and networking.

-Part of the Student Forum in 2021 is Fest Anča’s thematic focus Traditions, including related activities.
+Part of the Student Forum in 2021 was Fest Anča’s thematic focus Traditions, including related activities and part of the Student Forum in 2022 is Fest Anča’s thematic focus Women in Animation, including related activities.

 Since 2008, Anča citizens’ association has been preparing Fest Anča International Animation Festival.
 In addition to showcasing the latest and best work of Slovak and world animation, it also aims to build a community of animators within Slovakia, as well as within the region, Europe, and globally.
 It creates fertile ground for animation figures and students, and strives to encourage their collaborations and integration in the industry.